 The Extension School is committed to providing an accessible academic community.
-The accessibility services office offers a variety of accommodations and services to students with documented disabilities, permanent and temporary injuries, and chronic conditions.
-If you are a student with a disability, we engage you in an interactive process to provide you an equal opportunity to participate in, contribute to, and benefit from our academic and residential programs.
+The ASO offers a variety of accommodations and services to students with documented disabilities, permanent and temporary injuries, and chronic conditions.
+If you are a student with a disability, we engage you in an interactive process to provide you with an equal opportunity to participate in, contribute to, and benefit from our academic and residential programs.

 The manager of accessibility services works with you, your instructor(s), and staff on an individualized, case-by-case basis to provide appropriate services to ensure you have a rich and rewarding academic and campus experience.

 51 Brattle Street Cambridge, MA 02138 (7th floor)

 Step 1.
 Submit the Request for Accommodation form for each course you plan to take for the term, along with required documentation (see Necessary Documentation below) starting July 1 for fall registration, October 1 for January session, and November 1 for spring registration.

 Requests are reviewed in the order they are received.
 It can take two weeks to review documentation, approve a request, and coordinate the accommodations.
 You are strongly encouraged to submit your request form and documentation as early as possible to avoid delays in services.